goauthentik/authentik/website/docs/events/index.md

 ## Event retention

-The event retention is configured on a per-brand level, with the default being set to 365 days.
-For events where a related brand cannot be found, the retention is also set to 365 days.
+The event retention is configured in the system settings interface, with the default being set to 365 days.

 If you want to forward these events to another application, forward the log output of all authentik containers.
 Every event creation is logged with the log level "info".
 For this configuration, it is also recommended to set the internal retention pretty low (for example, `days=1`).